alistairgeorge/cybersecurity/README.md

 Attacker would use a buffer-overflow exploit to take advantage of a program that is waiting on a user’s input.
 There are two types of buffer overflows: stack-based and heap-based.
 Heap-based, which are difficult to execute and the least common of the two, attack an application by flooding the memory space reserved for a program.
 Stack-based buffer overflows, which are more common among attackers, exploit applications and programs by using what is known as a stack memory space used to store user input.
 ### 8. Web Application Security
+Web applications are prime targets because they’re publicly reachable and often sit in front of sensitive data and business logic.
+Attackers look for input handling flaws, broken access control, and weak session management to pivot from the edge into core systems.
+Secure design, disciplined implementation, and continuous testing are essential to prevent credential theft, data exfiltration, and account takeover.
+The OWASP Top Ten provides a practical baseline for prioritizing risks and guiding hardening efforts across the SDLC.

+Modern web stacks are complex, combining client-side scripts, APIs, microservices, and third-party integrations.
+That complexity expands the attack surface and makes visibility harder unless you standardize logging, tracing, and security testing.
+Security controls must cover user input, output encoding, authentication, authorization, and transport confidentiality.
+Treat web security as a living program—track changes, test frequently, and respond quickly to new classes of bugs.

 #### OWASP Top Ten
+The OWASP Top Ten is a community-driven list of the most critical web application risks, updated using industry telemetry and expert review.
+Teams use it to align secure coding standards, test plans, and training, and to measure progress over time.
+While not exhaustive, it captures classes of issues—like broken access control and injection—that recur across languages and frameworks.
+Mapping your controls and tests to these categories gives you broad coverage with pragmatic effort.

+- **Focus on access control first.** Broken access control consistently tops incident reports because it enables direct data exposure and privilege escalation; require explicit denies and verify server-side checks.
+- **Harden inputs and outputs.** Normalize, validate, and constrain inputs on the server, and apply output encoding specific to the context (HTML, JS, CSS, URL) to block injection chains.
+- **Build security into CI/CD.** Add SAST/DAST/SCA gates, threat-model new features, and track findings as first-class backlog items so regressions don’t ship.
+- **Instrument for evidence.** Centralize logs, enable structured events for authz/authn decisions, and retain traces to support rapid triage and forensics.

 #### SQL Injection
+SQL Injection (SQLi) occurs when user-controllable input is concatenated into queries, allowing attackers to alter database commands.
+Consequences range from credential disclosure and data tampering to full system compromise via stacked queries or procedure abuse.
+Strong defenses rely on parameterized statements and strict separation of code and data, not on blacklists or ad-hoc sanitization.
+Even ORM-heavy codebases can be vulnerable when developers fall back to raw queries.

+- **Always parameterize.** Use prepared statements or stored procedures with bound parameters so inputs cannot change query structure.
+- **Least privilege at the DB.** Give application accounts only the minimal operations needed (e.g., SELECT, not DROP/ALTER), and split read/write roles where practical.
+- **Validate and constrain inputs.** Enforce length, type, and whitelist rules at the API boundary to reduce unexpected query shapes and error surfaces.
+- **Detect and monitor.** Alert on anomalous query patterns, excessive errors, and large result sets indicative of dumping or probing.

 #### Cross-Site Scripting (XSS)
+XSS lets attackers run scripts in a victim’s browser within the context of a trusted site.
+It enables session hijacking, credential theft, UI redressing, and supply-chain style injection through compromised third-party widgets.
+Stored, reflected, and DOM-based XSS differ in injection and execution paths but share the same root cause: untrusted data rendered into active contexts without proper encoding.
+Defense combines output encoding, template hygiene, and defense-in-depth via CSP.

+- **Encode for the right context.** Use auto-escaping templating engines and apply HTML/attribute/JS-specific encoders when injecting untrusted data.
+- **Prefer safe DOM APIs.** Avoid `innerHTML` and dynamic script creation; use `textContent`, `setAttribute`, and safe templating.
+- **Adopt CSP.** A well-tuned Content Security Policy (with nonces/hashes) restricts inline script execution and mitigates residual XSS.
+- **Sanitize rich inputs.** For WYSIWYG or markdown features, sanitize with allowlists and robust libraries designed for untrusted HTML.
 ### 9. Wireless Network Hacking
+Wireless networking extends the perimeter into the air, exposing traffic and control channels to anyone within range.
+Attackers target weak encryption, misconfigured access points, and poor client behavior to capture credentials or insert themselves into flows.
+Because RF environments are shared, availability attacks are easier than on wired networks, and rogue infrastructure can masquerade as trusted SSIDs.
+A sound program combines strong cryptography, disciplined configuration, and continuous monitoring.

+Enterprise Wi-Fi must be treated as an identity and access system, not just a transport.
+Authentication choices (PSK vs. 802.1X), certificate hygiene, and onboarding workflows directly affect risk.
+Segmentation is critical: guest, corporate, and IoT devices should not coexist on flat networks.
+Visibility into management frames, association patterns, and RF anomalies enables earlier detection of spoofing and Evil Twin activity.

 #### Wi-Fi Security
+Wi-Fi security protects confidentiality and integrity of traffic and governs who may join the network.
+Choices made during setup—cipher suites, key management, and authentication—determine resistance to sniffing and credential replay.
+Client posture also matters; outdated supplicants and auto-join behaviors are common footholds.
+Regular surveys and audits catch configuration drift and rogue gear.

+- **Prefer modern standards.** Use WPA3 where supported; otherwise enforce WPA2-AES only and disable legacy and WEP/TKIP options.
+- **Segment by trust.** Place guests, BYOD, and IoT on isolated VLANs with restricted egress to minimize lateral movement.
+- **Harden clients.** Disable auto-join to open networks, require VPN off-site, and keep supplicants and drivers patched.
+- **Monitor the airspace.** Watch for rogue APs, Evil Twins, deauth floods, and unusual association spikes that suggest attacks.

 #### WEP, WPA, WPA2
+Wi-Fi security protocols evolved from WEP’s flawed RC4 design to WPA2’s AES-based CCMP and now WPA3’s SAE and improved forward secrecy.
+WEP is irreparably broken and should never be used; WPA (with TKIP) is transitional and insecure by modern standards.
+WPA2-PSK remains common but inherits password strength limitations and PSK sharing risks.
+WPA3 raises the bar with SAE, individualized data encryption in open networks (OWE), and protections against offline guessing.

+- **Eliminate WEP/TKIP.** Any presence of legacy ciphers is an immediate risk and invites trivial compromise.
+- **Strengthen PSKs.** If PSK is unavoidable, use long, random passphrases and rotate them; consider per-device PSKs for accountability.
+- **Adopt 802.1X/EAP.** Enterprise authentication with certificates or secure EAP methods reduces shared secret exposure and improves revocation.
+- **Plan WPA3 migration.** Validate device compatibility, enable transition modes carefully, and monitor for downgrade attempts.

 #### Wireless Attacks
+Common wireless attacks aim to steal credentials, downgrade security, or disrupt availability.
+Evil Twin access points and KARMA-style attacks lure clients by cloning SSIDs and responding to probe requests.
+Deauthentication/disassociation floods knock clients off networks to force rehandshakes or push them onto attacker-controlled infrastructure.
+Weak management frame protection and poor client heuristics amplify these risks.

+- **Evil Twin and captive portal phishing.** Attackers mimic trusted SSIDs and portals to harvest credentials; user training and certificate pinning reduce success.
+- **Handshake capture and cracking.** Poor PSKs enable offline guesses; strong passphrases and WPA3’s SAE resist this vector.
+- **KRACK/frag attacks (legacy).** Protocol edge cases allow replay or fragmentation abuse; patch clients/APs and disable obsolete options.
 ### 10. Social Engineering
 #### Phishing